UniMath/agda-unimath/MIXFIX-OPERATORS.md

 ### Function type-like formation operations

-In Agda, the arrow notation `_→_` is directly handled by the parser, hence it has hardcoded precedence and associativity.
+In Agda, the arrow notation `_→_` is directly handled by the parser, hence it has hardcoded precedence and right associativity.
 In particular, it has lower precedence than any user-declared operator.
-To make other arrow notations consistent with this, we consider them as relational operators and assign them the precedence level of `5`.
+To make other arrow notations consistent with this, we consider them as relational operators and assign them the precedence level of `5`, and usually define them to also be right associative.
 Other relational operators are assigned the precedence level `6` by default.

 ### Reasoning syntax